Home Staging Tips for Selling Your House

 4. Make it Neutral

-Remember, we’re styling for the buyer here, not for ourselves.
-I like to keep colors and decor neutral anyway.
+I think one of the best home staging tips is to keep colors and decor neutral.
 This doesn’t mean boring or lacking personality but we’re toning down strong colors (which affect a variety of emotions!) and editing out statement decor.

 5. It’s Not Personal!